andrew-canaday/pomd4c/README.md

 # pomd4c

 `pomd4c` is a very simplistic doc generator for C projects.

 It's small and hacky.
+It's intended for things projects that are small and simple.
 It's licensed under the [MIT license](./COPYING).

 > :information_source: for build information/mechanics/examples, see
 > [the API docs](./API.md).